citado/aoi-optimization/README.md

-# aoi-optimization
+# AoI Optimization in LoRaWAN

+## Introduction

-an optimization problem around age of infomation in lorawan
+Here I am going to describe and tying to solve an optimization problem around age of information in lorawan.
+Basis of the problem is about to predict resource allocation in LoRaWAN networks to minize (average/peak) of age of information.